How to Apply

 - Follow the application instructions

-(all documentation/information should be submitted through LSAC)
+(All documentation/information should be submitted through LSAC.)

-- Personal Statement.
 The personal statement is both a writing sample and an opportunity to discuss your unique characteristics and personal qualities, including educational and work experiences, talents and special interests, socioeconomic background, involvement in community affairs and public service, or any events or circumstances that have helped shape your life or given it direction.
 It should not exceed three double-spaced pages in length.

-- Two or more recommendations.
+Two or more letters of recommendation

-- Character and Fitness Applicants who intend to practice law should be aware that bar admission in all U.S. states involves consideration of a bar applicant's character and moral fitness for the practice of law.
+*Applicants who intend to practice law should be aware that bar admission in all U.S. states involves consideration of a bar applicant's character and moral fitness for the practice of law.
 Applicants should acquaint themselves with the bar admission requirements of the states in which they intend to practice.
 A link to the websites of the various state bars can be found here: Bar Associations.